MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/Lab_09c-Implement-Azure-Container-Apps.md.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+### Review
+In this lab, you have completed:
++ Create a container app and environment
++ Test and verfiy deployment of the container app
+## You have successfully completed the lab